GSD/github.tips/index.md

 has_children: false
 ---

-This site is unaffialiated with GitHub.
+This site is unaffiliated with GitHub.

 Please feel free to contribute back to it through [https://github.com/pauliver/github.tips/](https://github.com/pauliver/github.tips/)